How to Walk Your Way to a Better Behaved Dog

 Use the Right Leash and Harness.

-Freedom Harness is a best-selling dog harness for multiple reasons.
-First, it’s a no-pull dog harness with 2 connection points, a front connection, which works like power steering, and the back connection is a martingale loop that tightens gently and acts like a compression wrap, distributing gentle pressure evenly all the way around the dog’s chest with no pinch points or pain points.
+If you donât have the right collar or harness, your attempts to train your dog will likely fall short.
+Without the right dog harness or collar, you will struggle during the training phase and you and your dog will not enjoy your walks.
+2 Hounds Designâs Freedom Harness is a best-selling dog harness for multiple reasons.
+First, itâs a no-pull dog harness with 2 connection points, a front connection, which works like power steering, and the back connection is a martingale loop that tightens gently and acts like a compression wrap, distributing gentle pressure evenly all the way around the dogâs chest with no pinch points or pain points.
 The Freedom No-Pull Harness also features a comfortable design, with a Swiss Velvet lining on the strap that goes behind the front legs, preventing rubbing and chaffing sores.